Stanford Skin Cancer Surgeon: "This Is What I Wish I Could Tell Every Patient Before They End Up in My Chair"

 They called it Sun Powder.

-Dr. Soleymani gives it to his own child.
+Dr. Soleymani gives it to his own family.

 One daily scoop.
 Every ingredient at the clinical dose.
 Here's the proof.